kevchant/AzureDevOps-SynapseServerlessSQLPool/README.md

 Afterwards, you can select the YAML file in Azure Pipelines and tailor the pipeline to suit your needs.
 You can find the recommended variables inside the YAML file.
 Avoid putting sensitive information directly into the YAML file (like your connection details).
 One thing I must stress here is that the password MUST be wrapped in single quotes in the secret for it to work.

-You can use the logic in 'Release' feature instead by adding the tasks into the GUI and transferring the logic over.
-Personally, I prefer doing this using a YAML pipeline though.
+You can use the logic in 'Classic Editor' instead by adding the tasks into the GUI and transferring the logic over.
+Alternatively, you can build an artifact for it using the 'Classic Editor' and use the 'Releases' feature for deployments.
+Personally, I prefer doing the deployment using a YAML pipeline.

 Please note that the databases must already exist in the serverless SQL Pool for this to work.